MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M05_L05_Extend_a_Pipeline_to_Use_Multiple_Templates.md

 1. Replace the values of the variables with the values of your environment:

-   - replace **YOUR-RESOURCE-GROUP-NAME** with the name of the resource group you want to use in this lab, for example, **rg-eshoponweb-multi**.
+   - Replace **YOUR-RESOURCE-GROUP-NAME** with the name of the resource group you want to use in this lab, for example, **rg-eshoponweb-secure**.
-   - set the value of the **location** variable to the name of the Azure region you want to deploy your resources, for example, **southcentralus**.
+   - Set the value of the **location** variable to the name of the Azure region you want to deploy your resources, for example, **centralus**.
-   - replace **YOUR-SUBSCRIPTION-ID** with your Azure subscription id.
+   - Replace **YOUR-SUBSCRIPTION-ID** with your Azure subscription id.
-   - replace **YOUR-AZURE-SERVICE-CONNECTION-NAME** with **azure subs**
+   - Replace **YOUR-AZURE-SERVICE-CONNECTION-NAME** with **azure subs**
-   - replace **YOUR-WEB-APP-NAME** with a globally unique name of the web app to be deployed, for example, the string **eshoponweb-lab-multi-** followed by a random six-digit number.
+   - Replace **YOUR-WEB-APP-NAME** with a globally unique name of the web app to be deployed, for example, the string **eshoponweb-lab-multi-123456** followed by a random six-digit number.

 1. Select **Commit**, in the commit comment text box, enter `[skip ci]`, and then select **Commit**.